serenarscholz/serenarscholz.github.io/research.md

 <img src="/assets/trendfig_forwebsite.png"
      alt="Trend in monthly AR hours, DJF"
      style="float: left; width: 35%; margin: 0 1.5em 1em 0;">
-ARs play a major role in controlling water resources and extreme rainfall in many regions, but is still  uncertainty about how the frequency and impacts of these storms has changed over time.
-When we extend global record of AR activity back to 1940, we find that the frequency of ARs has increased broadly across the midlatitude regions, rather than shifting polewards as observed in recent decades.
-This leads to more rain, snow, and humid heatwaves associated with these features in both the mid- and high-latitudes.
+ARs have a major influence on water resources and  rainfall in many regions, but there is still  uncertainty about how these storms may have changed over time.
+When we extended the global record of AR activity back to 1940, we found that the frequency of ARs has increased broadly across the midlatitude regions, rather than shifting polewards as observed in recent decades.
+This leads to more rain, snow, and humid heatwaves associated with these features in the mid- and high-latitudes.
 <div style="clear: both;"></div>

 Scholz, S. R., & Lora, J. M. (2025).
 [Widespread increase in atmospheric river frequency and impacts over the 20th century](https://doi.org/10.1029/2025AV001888).
 AGU Advances, 6, e2025AV001888.\